Henry Antes: Biography

-Antes was born in 1701 in Freinsheim in Rhenish Bavaria.
+Antes was born in 1701 in Freinsheim in Electoral Palatinate.
 Henry Antes emigrated with his father's family to Pennsylvania Colony about 1720.
 He partnered with William DeWees to establish the second paper mill in the nation at Wissahickon near Philadelphia, and later married DeWees's daughter, Christina DeWees.
 He became a leader in the civil and religious affairs of the colony.
 Known for his judgment and integrity, he was a community leader who made wills and settled estates for his neighbors.

 Antes built and designed his home and his own a paper mill in 1736 on the Wissahickon in present-day Upper Frederick Township Montgomery County, Pennsylvania.
 His home, Henry Antes House, is recognized as one of the first interracial and nonsectarian boys schools in Pennsylvania and possibly in America.
-The school was called the Frederickstown School and educated as many as 34 boys at one point including a Black from St. Thomas, West Indies and a Mohegan Indian.
+The school was called the Frederickstown School and educated as many as 34 boys at one point including a Black boy from St. Thomas, West Indies and a Mohegan Indian.
 Upon invitation of Antes's son Colonel Frederick Antes, George Washington and his troops stayed at Henry Antes house from September 23 to 26, 1777, during the Philadelphia Campaign.
 It was designated a National Historic Landmark in 1992.
 It is now the owned by the Goshenhoppen Historians, Inc.

 He was an elder in the Falkner Swamp district of the German Reformed Church.
 After supporting the Congregation of God in the Spirit, Antes became the chief architect and builder for the Moravian Church having been involved in nearly all of the building activity in the various Moravian settlements.
 He was the friend of George Whitefield and Nicolaus Zinzendorf, and, after consultation with the latter, assumed the leadership of the religious organization founded in 1741, and known as “Unitas Fratrum,” or Moravians.

 He was one of the founders of Bethlehem.
 He engineered the building of the first mill on the Monocacy in 1743, the Single Brethren House, and the Sisters House in 1744, the Bell House in 1748 and its two additions in 1748 and 1749, the Brethren House or Colonial Hall in 1748, the Crown Inn, and numerous mills and industrial buildings.
 When the Moravians established the first ferry crossing the Lehigh River, the enterprise was called Henry Antes in his honor.
 In 1745, the governor appointed him justice of the peace for Northampton County and in 1752 justice of the peace for Philadelphia County.

-He died July 20, 1755 in Fredericktown, Pennsylvania.
+He died July 20, 1755, in Fredericktown, Pennsylvania.